-Reasons for judgement were released today by the BC Supreme Court, Vancouver Registry, awarding a plaintiff full fast track costs despite settlement 7 months pre-trial.
+Reasons for judgement were released today by the BC Supreme Court, Vancouver Registry, addressing assesable costs when a fast track trial exceeds 3 days.

 In today’s case (Peacock v.
 Paul) the plaintiff was involved in two collisions.
 Although only one of the cases was put into the fast track the Court deemed that Rule 15 applied to both actions.
 The trial took a total of 5 days.
 ICBC argued that costs should be capped at $11,000 but Mr. Justice Affleck declined to do so and used his discretion to increase costs by $1,500 for each additional day of trial.
 In reaching this conclusion the Court provided the following reasons:

 Madam Justice Neilson held that the formula set out in Anderson v.
 Routbard, 2007 BCCA 193 should be applied to determine what amount should be awarded.
 This formula involves first determining what portion of the lump sum provided for in the Rule is for pre-trial and trial costs.
 Madam Justice Neilson calculated this by taking the amount enumerated for a one day or less trial and subtracting it from the amount allowed for a two day or more trial.
 The difference is then multiplied by the number of days that the trial went over (paras.
 31, 39).
 She concluded: